 Cultures of Reading

-Coordinators: Evelyne Ender (Hunter Coll., City Univ. of New York) and Deidre Lynch (Harvard Univ.)
+Coordinators: Evelyne Ender (Johns Hopkins Univ.) and Deidre Lynch (Harvard Univ.)

 What diverse practices, desires, and norms are concealed by the too familiar gerund in this title?
 What culturally specific and historically contingent institutions and techniques shape individuals’ encounters with their reading matter?
 Do those encounters serve ends beyond the decoding of meanings or the closing of a hermeneutic circle?
 Questions like these energize an emergent field of inquiry that involves, among others, literary critics, book historians, anthropologists, and scholars of religion.